Snow-covered sea ice seen past a tree-lined shore in Churchill

 Q: Why is polar bear hunting allowed?

 At this point, however, global warming is affecting only some polar bear populations.
 Those that are not yet seeing the negative effects of habitat loss can provide a managed harvest for some time to come.
 Maintaining these harvests in the longer term depends on reducing the rise in greenhouse gas concentrations and adjusting management plans as new population estimates are published.
-For the present, some populations may still be safely hunted.

 The most important point to remember is that without reductions in greenhouse gas emissions, sea ice can only continue to decline.
 Without sea ice, there will be few polar bears in very few places—and, at that point, we will not be concerned about managing hunts.
-Research shows, however, that it's not too late to save polar bears and their sea ice home IF we act soon to greatly reduce greenhouse gas emissions.
+Research shows, however, that it's not too late to save polar bears and their sea ice home if we act soon to greatly reduce greenhouse gas emissions.

 Dr. Steven Amstrup on the tundra